- Books, Literature, and Writing

 In the geological context, there are two less twenty.

 Deem the material used in man's developmental spree,

-As the yardstick to distinctly demarcate the different stages
+As a yardstick to distinctly demarcate the different stages

-And name them as the Stone, the Bronze, and the Iron ages.
+And name them as Stone, Bronze, and Iron ages.

 Brass has been known, for as long as bronze has been.

 But Brass' golden hue and its glowing, glittery sheen

 Made it a woman's favorite, at the hearth and in the heart.

 Even for royalty, gold mostly remained in the realm of art.